Updated: 3 days ago

 Most readers will skim through the script before reading.
 Here’s what they look for:

 -- A reader has a lot of scripts to read.
 Make it short and simple.
 You can achieve this by incorporating plenty of WHITE SPACE (refer to my article on White Space).
 Most contests don’t require a reader to give them detailed coverage back.
-So a reader can easily move to the next script without anyone knowing.
+So a reader can quickly move to the next script without anyone knowing.

 Reward their time and effort by giving them plenty of white space, making for an easier read.
 They will reward you by giving you high marks.
 Is it fair?
 Maybe not.
 But it is how it works!